tchleung/tomayto_tomahto/README.md

     <img src="img/dataset.png"/>
 <p/>
 <br/>
-Monzilla included both validated and invalidated clips in the pack.
-Generally, the invalidated clips are quiet recordings or trolls playing music.
+Monzilla included both validated and unvalidated clips in the pack.
+Generally, the unvalidated clips are quiet recordings or trolls playing music.
 The following is a breakdown of the clip validation:

 | Class | Validated | Not Validated |
 |--------|----------------|------------|